dasarpai/old.dasarpai.github.io/_dsblog/2023-01-10-Statistics-Interview-Question-for-Data-Scientist.md

 - Lower p-value means it is supporting H1.
 - Lower p-value means it is supporting H0.

+You can read p-value from z-table.
+It means, if you know the z value of any observation you can know the p-value of that.

+For example: if we want to know what is probability that someone has salary <=40000 we can calcualte the z score of 40,000 and read p-value of that z-score from z-table.

 ## What is Significance Level?
 Total Probablity = Confidence Level + Significance Level.
 If confidence level is 95% then significane level is 5%.